evaera/Cmdr/docs/02-setup.md

 local ReplicatedStorage = game:GetService("ReplicatedStorage")
 local Cmdr = require(ReplicatedStorage:WaitForChild("CmdrClient"))

--- Configurable, and you can choose multiple keys Cmdr:SetActivationKeys({ Enum.KeyCode.F2 })
+-- Optional.
+Configurable, and you can choose multiple keys Cmdr:SetActivationKeys({ Enum.KeyCode.F2 })

+-- You can call any extra methods here, like SetPlaceName, or access the registry to register a hook on the client only (if you want to!)
 ```

 Activation keys are used to show or hide Cmdr.
 By default, this is just `F2` but you can have as many or as few keys as you'd like (even none).

 ## Next steps

 By now, Cmdr is up and running, and will work fine in studio.
-However, you'll probably want to [write your own commands](/docs/commands) and to run commands in a live server, you must [create a BeforeRun hook](/docs/hooks).
+However, you'll probably want to [write your own commands](/docs/commands) and to run any commands in a live server, you **must** [create a BeforeRun hook](/docs/hooks).

 If you ever need help, you can check [the support page](/docs/intro#how-do-i-get-help-with-cmdr).